Residency Program in Primary Care/Ocular Disease

 Patient demographics: 45% Pueblo, 45% Navajo, 10% other, randomly including all ages, male and female

-Rotation length: 12 months, August 1 – July 31 (dependent on US Government Pay Periods)
+Rotation length: 12 months(not to exceed 13 months), August 1 – July 31 (dependent on US Government Pay Periods)

 Work Schedule;

-- Resident regular time each 2-week period is generally allotted as follows.
+- Resident regular time each week is generally allotted as follows:

 FIRST WEEK Resident Schedule